Law (Online Learning) PgCert

 This certificate provides an ideal learning environment for legal professionals, policy makers and professionals in both the public and private sectors to develop skills and knowledge in relation to legal matters which impact on their work.
 It also offers a flexible route to further postgraduate study as successful students can choose to transfer credits gained to one of our LLM programmes.

-The programme enables you to engage with a range of subject areas within the discipline, which may include: commercial law; information technology law; intellectual property law; and medical law.
+The programme enables you to engage with a range of subject areas within the discipline, which may include intellectual property law.

 Our online learning programmes are delivered entirely online via a virtual learning environment.
 Learning and teaching happen ‘asynchronously’.
 This means that you have the flexibility to log in at times and in places convenient to you, contribute your views and respond to others, and still maintain a sense of community with your fellow students across time zones.